These days, it's more and more common for people to feel like it's hard to stand up after long periods of sitting.

 In order to combat this situation, you need to “lengthen” the flexors and activate the extensors.

-For office workers, this is not exactly an easy task, as you often can’t do a full body workout in your cubicle without someone raising an eyebrow or two, and you’re often pressed for time to get back to work, even if your hips aren’t that happy.
+For office workers, this is not an easy task in the middle of the day.
+You often can’t do a full body workout in your cubicle without someone raising an eyebrow, and you’re pressed for time to get back to work, even if your hips aren’t happy.

-So what follows is a simple routine you can do at work to help restore/maintain a little balance in your hip muscles so you can keep making it through the work day.
+Here is a simple set of exercises you can do at work to help restore/maintain balance in your hip muscles through the work day.

 1) Standing quad stretch (30 sec – 1 min.)